mlhartme/stool/main/documentation.md

 The most basic predicate is a simple `NAME`.
 It matches only on the specified stage.
-This is handy to invoke one command for a stage without selecting it.
+This is handy to get one command for a stage without selecting it.

 Next, a predicate *FIELD*`=`*VALUE* matches stages who's status field has the specified value.
 *PROPERTY*`=`*VALUE* is similar, it matches stage properties.